-The recruitment process to become a paramedic involves different stages.
+The paramedic selection process includes multiple phases.
 The most essential stages include the completion of the application form, invitation to the evaluation centre for the different tests (numeracy tests, verbal reasoning test, literacy skills, as well as knowledge of the Highway Code).

 The Recruit process will also require that candidates show a proof of certain qualities which would include the following:

 - Outgoing and having a caring attitude, someone who is ready to help.